 - How to Apply: Hunters can apply online at GoOutdoorsFlorida.com by signing on and choosing “Apply for Limited Entry/Quota Permit” or by completing an Application Worksheet and presenting it to any license agent or tax collector office .
 Each applicant may make up to 10 choices per application in the first two phases, one choice at a time in the third phase, and up to 10 choices per application in the weekly reissue phases.
 Choices offered are based on permit availability throughout each phase.

 - Requirements to Apply: Applicants for Youth Waterfowl permits must be 15 years of age or younger for the duration of the hunt in order to apply.

 - Exemptions: There are no exemptions for Youth Waterfowl permits.
 All youth hunters must be permitted or a guest of a permittee (see Guest Permits section below).

 - Restrictions: One Youth Waterfowl Permit application is allowed for Phases I and II.
 A Phase II application is allowed only if a hunter has not already been awarded a Youth Waterfowl Permit during Phase I. Each hunter may obtain five permits overall for this permit type.

-- Group Applications: Group applications are NOT available for this hunt type.
-(See Guest Permits.)
+- Group Applications: Group applications are not available for Youth Waterfowl Permits.